bbauska/JS-Programs/README.md

 "summary": "Standing still on a unicycle"}
 </pre>

-Such URLs also support GET requests to retrieve the JSON representation of a talk and DELETE requests to delete a talk.
+<p>Such URLs also support GET requests to retrieve the JSON representation of
+a talk and DELETE requests to delete a talk.
-Adding a comment to a talk is done with a POST request to a URL like / talks/Unituning/comments, with a JSON body that has author and message properties.
+Adding a comment to a talk is done with a POST request to a URL like / talks/Unituning/comments, with a JSON body that has author and message properties.</p>

 <pre>
 POST /talks/Unituning/comments HTTP/1.1